MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/view-code-optimizations.md

 - A breakdown of the allocated types made within the call

 ### Memory
-For Memory, the number is just a percentage of all allocations made within the trace.
+For Memory, the number is a percentage of all allocations made within the trace.
 For example, if an issue takes 24% memory, you spent 24% of all your allocations within that call.

 ### CPU
 For CPU, the percentage is based on the number of CPUs in your machine (four core, eight core, etc.) and the trace time.
 For example, let's say your trace is 10 seconds long and you have 4 CPUs: you have a total of 40 seconds of CPU time.
 If the insight says the line of code is using 5% of the CPU, it’s using 5% of 40 seconds, or 2 seconds.